izikeros/blog/content/posts/posts/2026-04-09_model-migration.md

 [GPT-5.4](https://platform.openai.com/docs/models/gpt-5.4), [GPT-5.4-mini](https://platform.openai.com/docs/models/gpt-5.4-mini), and [GPT-5.4-nano](https://platform.openai.com/docs/models/gpt-5.4-nano) are the current flagship models.
 They support variable `reasoning_effort` (none/low/medium/high/xhigh), plus all the standard parameters: `temperature`, system prompts, JSON mode, function calling, streaming.
 For most RAG answer generation workloads, one of these is where you should land.

-**Recommended default for gpt-4o-mini replacement: `gpt-5.4-nano`** -- comparable cost tier ($0.20 per million input tokens vs $0.10 for gpt-4o-mini), significantly more capable, fully API-compatible.
+**Recommended default for gpt-4o-mini replacement: `gpt-5.4-nano`** -comparable cost tier ($0.20 per million input tokens vs $0.10 for gpt-4o-mini), significantly more capable, fully API-compatible.
 If you need the extra capability and can handle the cost, `gpt-5.4-mini` ($0.75/MTok input) is a strong middle option.

 ### Pure reasoning models